From Saving to Spending: Understanding the Stages of Your Retirement Plan Lifecycle

 Illustration showing Social Security as a foundation in the retirement income stool, with emphasis on actively building the personal savings leg early in one's career.

-When you’re in your 20s or 30s and just starting your career, planning for retirement often focuses on immediate actions like contributing to a 401(k) or opening an IRA.
+Audio Podcast on Social Security for Early Retirement Planning When you’re in your 20s or 30s and just starting your career, planning for retirement often focuses on immediate actions like contributing to a 401(k) or opening an IRA.
 Government benefits like Social Security might seem like a distant concern, something only relevant decades from now.
-However, understanding how Social Security fits into the bigger picture, even … Read more
+However, understanding … Read more

 Retirement Planning Lingo Explained: Your Simple Glossary for Beginners